-A. Methodology
+6.1 Methodology

-The simulator is provided with a failure trace, an application trace, computation scale $N_W$ , and an interval I. Here, an application trace includes application failure-free execution time $T{appl}$ and fault tolerance overheads such as $C{ckp}$ and $C{pm}$ .
-The details about the applications and the failure trace will be described in the following subsections.
+The simulator is provided with a failure trace, an application trace, a computation scale N_W , and an interval I. Here, an application trace includes the application-failure-free execution time T{appl} and fault-tolerant overheads such as C{ckp} and C{pm} .
+The details about the applications and the failure trace will be described in the following sections.

-In case of using periodic checkpointing, the application takes a coordinated checkpoint at a constant interval of I. In case of using FT-Pro, a runtime decision is made at a constant time of I and the application takes an action from SKIP, CHECKPOINT, or MIGRATION according to the decision made by the adaptation manager.
-The outputs provided by the simulator are application completion times, i.e. $T{ckp}$ by using periodic checkpointing and $T{ft-pro}$ by using FT-Pro.
+In the case of using periodic checkpointing, the application takes a coordinated checkpoint at a constant interval of I. In the case of using FT-Pro, a runtime decision is made at a constant time of I and the application takes an action from SKIP, CHECKPOINT, or MIGRATION according to the decision made by the adaptation manager.
+The outputs provided by the simulator are application completion times,